twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 6 Notes.md

 # What Determines the Rate of Long-Run Growth?
-***increases in real GDP per capita depend on increases in labour productivity***
+***increases in real GDP per capita depend on increases in labour productivity*** **Labour productivity**: the quantity of goods and services that can be produced by
+- *one worker*
+- OR *by one hour of work*

+**economists usually measure labour productivity as *output per hour of work* to avoid the effects of fluctuations in the length of the workday or in the fraction of the population employed**

+## Increases in Capital per hour worked
+**Capital**: the *manufactured goods* that are used to produce other goods and services.
+- Ex. computers, factories, trucks
+**Capital Stock**: the total amount of physical capital available in a country

+*As the capital stock per hour worked increases, worker productivity increases*.
+A secretary with a personal computer can produce more documents per day than a secretary with a manual typewriter.

+**Human Capital**: the *accumulated knowledge and skills* workers acquire from education, training, or life experiences.
+## Technological Change
+> [!important]
+> Economic growth depends more on technological change than on increases in capital per hour worked

+**Technology**: the processes a firm uses to turn inputs into outputs of goods and services.
+**Technological change**: an increase in the quantity of output firms can produce using a given quantity of inputs
+- new machines, equipment, software

+> [!error] Tech change > Capital change
+> just accumulating more inputs—such as labour, capital, or natural resources—will not ensure that an economy experiences economic growth unless technological change also occurs